Salt in Pizza Dough: How Much, Which Type & When to Add It

 The "Forgot the Salt" Test

 If you've ever accidentally made dough without salt, you know: it's a completely different substance.
 The dough is slack, sticky, proofs too fast, and the baked result tastes like cardboard.
 This single experience teaches you more about salt's role than any article can.
+If you have made this mistake once, you never make it twice.

 Experimenting with Salt